Preparing Your Portfolio

 The portfolio review is a critical part of the admissions process and we encourage your portfolio to be reviewed prior to applying.
 You may have your work reviewed in the following ways:

-- Schedule a portfolio review at a National Portfolio Day (NPD).
-Portfolio Days are ideal opportunities to receive feedback from a KCAI counselor in a city near you.
+- Schedule a portfolio review during a virtual National Portfolio Day.
+Portfolio Days are great opportunities to receive feedback from a KCAI Admissions Counselor.

 Please never send us original work for review by mail.